ChrisNonyminus/mml1/README.md

 # Megaman Legends Decomp
 WIP Decompilation of Megaman Legends (aka Rockman Dash, formerly Rockman NEO) for the PlayStation 1.

-This project/experiment was just recently started, so a lot of things are barebones at the moment.

 The code is not yet shiftable.

 Contributions and help are more than appreciated!